Make a Plan

 - Keep a portable air pump for wheelchair tires.

-- If you use a seat cushion to protect your skin or maintain your balance and you must evacuate, have an extra cushion to take with you.
+- If you use a seat cushion to protect your skin or maintain your balance and you must evacuate, consider keeping an extra cushion on hand.

 - A list of all medications, dosage and any allergies